How to Prevent Bedsores

 Bedsores are alarmingly common in American nursing homes.
-According to a National Nursing Home Survey performed by the CDC, about 11% of nursing home residents had a pressure ulcer or bedsore.
-Bedsores occur when a patient is immobile for an extended period and are therefore more common in people with a physical disability, the elderly, and those who use a wheelchair or are confined to bed for most of the day.
+According to a National Nursing Home Survey by the CDC, about 11% of nursing home residents had a pressure ulcer or bedsore.
+Bedsores occur when a patient is immobile for an extended period.
+They are more common in people with a physical disability, the elderly, and those who use a wheelchair or are confined to bed most of the day.

-Bedsores can be classified into four categories, ranging from least to most severe.
+Bedsores can be classified into four categories, from least to most severe.
 The most common type of bedsore is a level two pressure ulcer.
-These injuries occur on bony parts of the body that experience the most pressure from sitting or lying down, such as your heels, shoulder blades, ankles, hips, and tailbone.
+These injuries occur on bony parts of the body that experience the most pressure from sitting or lying down.
+These include your heels, shoulder blades, ankles, hips, and tailbone.

 The four stages of pressure ulcers